aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to ODT on Android via Java" h2="Convert EPUB to ODT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting EPUB to ODT is a useful process for mobile app developers.
+ODT is an open document format that is used to store documents, such as text, spreadsheets, presentations, drawings, and databases.
+It is a popular format for documents that are shared between different applications and platforms.
+By converting EPUB to ODT, mobile app developers can ensure that their documents are compatible with a wide range of applications and platforms.

+<h2>How Aspose.Total Helps for EPUB to ODT Conversion</h2>

-You can integrate EPUB to ODT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert EPUB file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to ODT.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate EPUB to ODT conversion feature in mobile apps.
+The package includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The Aspose.PDF for Android via Java API can be used to convert EPUB files to DOC format.
+This API provides a wide range of features, such as the ability to convert PDF documents to other formats, extract text from PDF documents, and convert PDF documents to images.

+The Aspose.Words for Android Java API can be used to render DOC to ODT.
+This API provides a wide range of features, such as the ability to create, edit, and convert documents, as well as the ability to insert, delete, and manipulate text, images, and other elements.

+By using these two APIs, mobile app developers can easily integrate EPUB to ODT conversion feature in their apps.
+This will enable them to ensure that their documents are compatible with a wide range of applications and platforms.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}